Moodle: Create and manage assignments

 Can students submit group work through a Moodle Assignment?

 Yes!
 You will first need to set up the Groups (see Groups in Moodle).
-Go to the Assignment, click Edit settings, and scroll down to the Group submission settings.
-Set Student submit in groups to turn on group submissions, and select which groups should be used under Grouping for student groups.
+Go to the Assignment, click Settings, and scroll down to the Group submission settings.
+Set Student submit in groups to yes to turn on group submissions, and select which groups should be used under Grouping for student groups.
 It’s generally a good idea to test activities using groups with multiple “students” so you can see how the settings will work.
 Educational Technology Services would be glad to set up a sandbox for you, and serve as “students” for these tests.
 E-mail help@brynmawr.edu for a consultation.

 How do I grade blindly in Moodle?

 Go to the Assignment, click Edit Settings, and scroll down to Grade.
-Set Blind marking? to Yes.
+Set Anonymous submissions to Yes.
 Moodle will display assignment submissions to Teachers using participant numbers in place of names.
-Once you’ve finished grading the assignments, go to the Assignment, click on Edit settings, and select Reveal student identities.
+Once you’ve finished grading the assignments, go to the Assignment, click on Reveal student identities, and a pop-up will appear asking you to confirm this decision as when you reveal student identities the grades will be released to the gradebook (see below).

 How do I download all files submitted for an Assignment at once?